znzhao/ECO395M-HW-zz5339/Final Project/final_project.md

 </tbody>
 </table>

-The explanation of the variables comes from the following link: <https://developer.spotify.com/documentation/web-api/reference/tracks/get-audio-analysis/> Although this project only run on the dataset of 2018, we can do similar analysis for spotify for more songs and more recent data with similar method.
+The explanation of the variables comes from the following link: <https://developer.spotify.com/documentation/web-api/reference/tracks/get-audio-analysis/> Although this project only runs on the dataset of 2018, we can do similar analysis for spotify for more songs and older data using the similar method.

 Prediction
 ----------